Federal prosecutors open Harvey Weinstein investigation in New York

 Brafman said his client denies any wrongdoing.
 "Mr. Weinstein has always maintained that he has never engaged in nonconsensual sexual acts," said Brafman.

-The NYPD and the Manhattan District Attorney's Office have been investigating Weinstein for allegations of sexual abuse made by actresses Lucia Evans and Paz de la Huerta.
+In the state case, witnesses are expected to be called and evidence presented before the Manhattan grand jury.
+The New York Police Department and the Manhattan District Attorney's Office have been investigating Weinstein for allegations of sexual abuse made by actresses Lucia Evans and Paz de la Huerta.

-A spokesperson for the Manhattan DA's office says its investigation is "in an advanced stage."
+A spokesman for District Attorney Cyrus Vance Jr. said earlier Wednesday that the office's investigation is "in an advanced stage," but declined to comment on news that the grand jury had been convened.

-Former NYPD Chief of Detectives Robert Boyce, who oversaw the investigation before his recent retirement, has called the allegations made by Evans and de la Huerta "credible."
+Former Chief of Detectives Robert Boyce, who oversaw the investigation before his recent retirement, has called the allegations by Evans and de la Huerta "credible."
+A lawyer for both women did not immediately return calls seeking comment.

 According to Boyce, de la Huerta's story is credible because it includes "the ability to articulate each and every minute of the crime, where she was, where they met, where this happened and what he did."